pmean/build-website/text/04/survival-sample-size.md

 I got an email from Japan recently with an interesting question.
 By the way, one of the fun things about my web pages is that I get emails from all over the world.
-I can only offer a bit of help by email, and it can\'t really replace a face-to-face meeting.
-Still, I\'m glad to spend a few minutes trying discussing general principles and offering a reference or two.
-People are very grateful for the time, and I\'ve had an offer for free room and board should I ever visit Rome.
+I can only offer a bit of help by email, and it can't really replace a face-to-face meeting.
+Still, I'm glad to spend a few minutes trying discussing general principles and offering a reference or two.
+People are very grateful for the time, and I've had an offer for free room and board should I ever visit Rome.
 I also am getting a copy of Opera News on CD in thanks for a bit of advice I provided. **\[Conflict of interest alert: should I ever publish any